Did you know that creating your own hand embroidery designs really just starts with doodling?

 If you’re in the US, I’ve got it listed on my Amazon Recommendations page here.
 Just click through to the list titled “Browse my Amazon Recommendations” – those are all books that I recommend and that are available through Amazon.

-This article contains an affiliate link to my Amazon Recommendation page, which means that any purchases made through those links will result in a small commission for Needle ‘n Thread.
+This article contains affiliate links for book sources, which means that any purchases made through those links will result in a small commission for Needle ‘n Thread.
 Thanks!